 How can play replace work for dogs?

 Most dogs are working dogs of working breeds.
-Play can replace work they need to do.
+Play can replace the work they need to do.
 This is apparent in most high energy/hyper dogs.
 The solution by the owners and dog professionals usually is exercising the dog to the point that he is so tired he can’t even walk anymore.

-Hyper dogs can also become hyper active which leads to some major behavioural issues.
+Hyper dogs can also become hyperactive which leads to some major behavioural issues.
 They also bear health and physical issues.

 To solve this issue you need to look at three parts.
 Part one is to learn the fact that dogs are naturally not hyper.
-Some dog’s energy level may be higher than the other but not hyper.
+Some dog’s energy levels may be higher than the other but not hyper.
 Being hyper is a state of mind that a dog has been driven to and it is an unusual state of mind.

 Obviously we can’t all allow our dogs to guard, to herd, to find drugs, to attack and so on.
 Instead, I suggest allowing your dog to be playing with other dogs as much as possible.
 Playing with other dogs is one of the best ways of exercising and it keeps them happy and balanced because in their mind they are working.
-Usually dogs will become content mentally and physically after a good play with other dogs.
+Usually, dogs will become content mentally and physically after a good play with other dogs.

-You can also let your dog to play with toys but not for too long.
+You can also let your dog play with toys but not for too long.
 Keep it short, 5 to 10 minutes each time, up to 3 times a week.
 More than that becomes an obsession and that will be a stressor.